 A well-developed business case offers companies a number of benefits:

-Sound decisions: It provides sound information that enables decision makers to make the right decisions.
-It helps reduce uncertainties and increase the probability of a successful project.
+Itprovides well-founded information that enables decision-makers to make the right decisions.
+It helps to reduce uncertainties and increase the likelihood of a successful project.

-Resource optimization: By evaluating costs and benefits, the business case helps companies use their resources efficiently.
+Byevaluating costs and benefits, the business case helps companies to deploy their resources efficiently.
 It enables better prioritization of projects and careful allocation of budgets and personnel.

-Stakeholder engagement: A business case provides a clear communication basis to inform and convince stakeholders.
-It helps to gain support for the project and to promote cooperation between different departments or stakeholders.
+Abusiness case provides a clear communication basis for informing and convincing stakeholders.
+It helps to gain support for the project and promote cooperation between different departments or interest groups.

 Business Case vs. Business Plan